pasalu/glu-server/README.txt

 vagrant ssh
 to ssh in.

+Once in to create the database use: cd code php artisan migrate:fresh to create the database table(s).

 To run the tests use:
 composer test --verbose
 or
 phpunit

-If you have php installed locally use: php artisan serve to start up the web server.
+The routes to hit are in web.php